 2. Prepare and cook the chicken

 Pat chicken pieces dry and place them on a lightly oiled sheet pan (or roasting pan).
 Drizzle generously with extra virgin olive oil, season with kosher salt on both sides.
-Add 1 teaspoon sumac and 1 ½ teaspoon of the spice mixture.
+Add 1 tsp sumac and 1 ½ tsp of the spice mixture.
 Give the chicken a good rub with your hands.
 Arrange the chicken pieces skin side up and place on the middle rack of your heated oven.
 Roast for about 1 hour or until fully cooked (internal temperature should register 165 degrees F.)

 TIP: For best flavor, make sure to lift the chicken skin and apply some of the spice mixture underneath.